dyhes/zulip/docs/development/setup-advanced.md

 **NOTE**: Hyper-V is available only on Windows Enterprise, Pro, or Education.

-1. Start by [cloning your fork of the Zulip repository][zulip-rtd-git-cloning] and [connecting the Zulip upstream repository][zulip-rtd-git-connect]:
+1. Start by [cloning your fork of the Aloha repository][zulip-rtd-git-cloning] and [connecting the Aloha upstream repository][zulip-rtd-git-connect]:

    ```bash
    git clone --config pull.rebase git@github.com:YOURUSERNAME/zulip.git